Manchester United have been linked with a move for Swansea City’s Dan James.

-Taking a low cost gamble on James would be preferable to laying out huge sums on an ageing Bale.
+Taking a low-cost gamble on James would be preferable to laying out huge sums on an aging Bale.

 Giggs’ vouching for him is reason enough to have faith that he could be an unpolished gem, so long as there are bigger names coming in too.